 Ideal use: Validating ideas and creating working prototypes quickly.

-Design strengths: Consistently outperforms UI/UX quality with better visual hierarchy, spacing, and design details.
+Design strengths: Consistently outperforms other tools in UI/UX quality with better visual hierarchy, spacing, and design details.

 Considerations: